MCP Code Mode

 Connect an AI Client

-Connect to a CODE mode server the same way as TOOLS mode — the AI client will see 3 tools instead of dozens.
+Connect to a CODE mode server the same way as TOOLS mode.
+OAuth-capable clients can connect with just the MCP endpoint; the AI client will see 3 tools instead of dozens.

 json